kennedyjosh/ubiety_takehome/README.md

 ## Other useful `make` commands

-`make clean` will remove virtual environment and testing artifacts.
+`make clean` will remove caches, the virtual environment, and any testing artifacts.

 `make clean-db` will remove the production database (and any testing databases, but those are removed by `make clean` as well).